 The stage is set for David's greatest sin.
 One evening, from the roof of his palace, the king spies a lovely woman at her bath.
 Overcome with lust, he sends a messenger to discover her identity and learns that she is Bathsheba, wife of Uriah the Hittite.
-(2 Kings 11:2–4)
+(2 Samuel 11:2–4)

 Joab is summoned and ordered to fetch Uriah from the Israelite camp.
 David orders the soldier to return home to his wife, reasoning that if Uriah presently lays with Bathsheba, no one can accuse her of infidelity when her child is born.
-(2 Kings 11:6)
+(2 Samuel 11:6)

 Folio 41v (Latin)